facebook••facebook••youtube••contact••index••home

 I prefer the Monitor Balance mix at 10:00 to 11:00, i.e., with stronger input signal but with DAW playback still audible.

-Latency is affected by the configuration and speed of the audio interface, DAW, and computer.
+I need to hear backing tracks when recording, so I manage latency by mixing input and DAW signals and by configuring gear and software for optimal speed.
 For example, latency may be reduced by increasing the sampling rate and/or reducing the buffer size.
-With Logic Pro X set to 48 kHz with an I/O buffer size of 32 samples, the system calculates round trip time as 7.6 ms. I don't know how accurate this time is, but it's fast enough for me to synchronize with the backing track.
-At 96 kHz and an I/O buffer size of 32 samples, round trip is estimated at 6.9 ms.
+With Logic Pro set to 48 kHz with an I/O buffer size of 32 samples, the system calculates round trip time as 7.6 ms. I don't know if this estimate is accurate, but it's fast enough for me to synchronize my playing with the backing track.
+At 96 kHz and an I/O buffer size of 32 samples, round trip is 6.9 ms.

 Higher sample rates and smaller I/O buffer sizes increase CPU demand.
 If pushed too far, recording dropouts may occur with slower CPUs.
 My Mac Studio M4 Max has no dropouts at any setting, but my MacBook Pro i5 didn’t fare as well.

 Logic has a low latency recording mode, further reducing the lag of backing tracks over headphones.
+Disabling plugins may help reduce latency as well.
 With most of the above measures in place, latency has not been an issue for multitrack recording on the E2x2 OTG.

 frequency Sound Quality